 Then put the heavy cream into your stand mixer/hand mixer and whip at med-high speed for almost 2 minutes until stiff peaks form just like the picture below.
 (Don’t over whip.
 If you over whip heavy cream, it turns into butter.)

-After the heavy cream is whipped, fold the condensed milk into heavy cream in 3-4 batches.
-Alternatively, instead of folding, after the heavy cream is whipped, you can add the condensed milk while the machine is working at low speed and beat until just combined.
+After the heavy cream is whipped, fold the condensed milk with a spatula into heavy cream in 3-4 batches.
+Alternatively, instead of folding, after the heavy cream is whipped, you can add the condensed milk while the machine is working at low speed.

 Then, pour half of the mixture into a loaf pan and sprinkle one-third of the caramelized nuts on top.

 Next mix them gently with a spoon.
 I find sprinkling the pralines and mixing process works better than folding the pralines into the base mixture.
 With this method, the pralines spread evenly.

-Cover the pan with a plastic film and freeze at least for 6-8 hours.
+Cover the pan with a plastic film and freeze at least 6-8 hours.
 It is even better if you keep it in the freezer overnight.
-Remove the ice cream from the freezer when ready to eat, as it can melt easily.
+Remove the ice cream from the freezer when ready to eat as it can melt easily.

 You can serve this homemade ice cream in tuile baskets-cups and sprinkle the candied hazelnuts on top that you set aside.
 You should check my tuile recipe to make these baskets.

-I hope you enjoy this delicious and easy homemade ice cream!
+I hope you enjoy this delicious no-churn hazelnut praline ice cream recipe!